LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ## Errors Associated With CRUD Operations

-### Error 1: 404 no such index[x]
+### Error 1: 404 No such index[x]

 In [Part 1: Intro to Elasticsearch and Kibana](https://github.com/LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana), we learned how to perform CRUD operations.
-Let's say we've sent the following request to retrieve a document with an id of 1 from `common_errors` index.
+Let's say we've sent the following request to retrieve a document with an id of 1 from the `common_errors` index.

 Request sent:
 ```